AdobeDocs/campaign-standard.sv-SE/help/designing/using/using-reusable-content.md

 ![](assets/email_designer_save-as-fragment_in-new-email.png)

 >[!NOTE]
->[mobilvyn](../../designing/using/plain-text-html-modes.md#switching-to-mobile-view) är inte tillgänglig i fragment.
+>The [mobilvy](../../designing/using/plain-text-html-modes.md#switching-to-mobile-view) är inte tillgängligt i fragment.
 Om du vill redigera en e-postmobilvy gör du det innan du sparar innehållet som ett fragment.

 <!--You need to copy-paste the HTML corresponding to the section that you want to save into a new fragment.